strands-project/planning_tutorial/doc/exercise_3.md

-# Exercise 2
+# Exercise 3 - UNFINISHED

-In this exercise you will use our MDP/LTL planning framework to get the robot to perform 3D mapping sweeps of a simple.
+In this exercise you will use our MDP/LTL planning framework to encode an object search task in a simple environment.
 This example connects many of the different elements of our robot system, and may seem complex at first.
 If something is unclear, or you want more information, please just ask.

 # Background